FEI Company: History

 On December 20, 2006, Philips Business Electronics International B.V. sold its shares of common stock in FEI Company reducing its shareholding in FEI to zero.
 In May 2011, the company announced a second straight quarter of record revenue and profits, with the company totaling nearly $200 million in revenue for their second quarter.
 The company attributed the growth to a diversification of its clientele.

 On May 27, 2016, Thermo Fisher Scientific Inc. announced its acquisition of FEI Company for US$4.2 billion, which commenced in early 2017.
 At the time of the transaction, FEI had more than 2700 employees in over 20 countries.
-The FEI trademark is being phased out in favor of the Materials & Structural Analysis division of Thermo Fisher Scientific.
+The FEI trademark was phased out in favor of the Materials & Structural Analysis division of Thermo Fisher Scientific.

 Operations

-The products manufactured by the company include focused ion beam workstations, scanning electron microscopes, transmission electron microscopes, and focusing columns.
+The products manufactured by the division include focused ion beam workstations, scanning electron microscopes, transmission electron microscopes, and focusing columns, as well as computer software used in image acquisition, reconstruction, and analysis.